 Ledgers are the details of the transactions of each account head giving full details of all the transactions with their related effect over the balance of that particular account head.
-The printout of ledgers is taken from the tailor made software programme of DISA Accounting System on periodical basis (monthly, half yearly, annually).
+The printout of ledgers is taken from the tailor-made software programme of DISA Accounting System on periodical basis (Annually or when necessary).